jsstrn/jsstrn.me/content/about.md

 I love being in nature and the outdoors.
 I enjoy hiking, cycling, swimming, kayaking, and spending time at the beach with an ice cold coconut shake in hand. 🏝

 When I go for long walks in the park I like to listen to podcasts and audiobooks.
-My all time favorite podcast is [Hidden Brain](https://hiddenbrain.org/) by Shankar Vedantam.
+My favorite podcasts are [Hidden Brain](https://hiddenbrain.org/) by Shankar Vedantam and more recently [Game Changers](https://podcasts.apple.com/gb/podcast/gamechangers-from-the-economist/id1572322263) by The Economist.

 ## Colophon